anonymous2021autumn/Supplementary-material-for-our-paper/README.md

-# Suppliment-data-of-our-paper
+# Supplementary-material-for-our-paper
-This is the suppliment data of our paper
+This is the supplementary material for our paper